w3c/pm-wg/survey/HTML-syntax-in-EPUB.md

 The Publishing Maintenance Working Group (PMWG) plans to allow the [HTML syntax](https://html.spec.whatwg.org/multipage/syntax.html#syntax) for the HTML content document format in EPUB 3.4, instead of restricting it to the [XML Syntax](https://html.spec.whatwg.org/multipage/xhtml.html#the-xhtml-syntax) as it was done for earlier versions of EPUB 3.

-This initiative aims to address the diminishing use and maintenance of the XML syntax outside the publishing industry while leveraging the future evolution of HTML.
+Use of the XML syntax is diminishing outside of publishing.
+The syntax is no longer being maintained.
+No new features will be added, and the syntax will not be updated even when related technologies change.
+Eventually, relying on a deprecated syntax could cause errors and prevent innovation.
+By introducing HTML syntax into the EPUB package, ebooks can continue to evolve into the future.

 The change does not affect the document formats currently allowed in an EPUB publication; they will remain valid as they are today.
 This change merely removes the restriction to the XML syntax.